oosayeroo/sayer-weedshop/Readme.md

 qb-shops - https://github.com/qbcore-framework/qb-shops (not a dependecy but i use that to get the wet weed, you could use any other method you like)

 Legion Weed Clinic Interior MLO FREE - https://www.gta5-mods.com/maps/mlo-legion-weed-clinic -- designed to work with this MLO but guess you could move it wherever you want if you know how.

-NH context - thanks to andyaUk for letting me know.
-Will convert to qb menu soon as I can.

 ## Credits :